STUDENT MEDIA AWARD – 2014

 video: Counselling Service

-The death of a student at Brunel University, last year, was the motivation behind Casey’s video report.
+The winning story tells of the death of a student at Brunel University in 2013.
+The fatal incident motivated Casey to investigate and produce the video report.
 She examined whether there was enough being done on campus for students who wanted or may need counselling.
 She got some interesting results